renilvincent32/duplicate-file-check/README.md

 Duplicate files: [firstFile copy.txt, firstFile.txt]`

 ## Cleanup
-You can stop the docker containers by running the following commands:
+You can remove the docker container and image by running the following commands:
  - `docker stop $(docker ps -a -q)`
  - `docker rm $(docker ps -a -q)  `
  - `docker rmi duplicate-service`